divineprog/MoSyncGuide/README.md

 MoSyncGuide
 ===========

-An easy to use Guide to Mobile App Development With MoSync.
+An easy to use Guide to mobile ppp development with [MoSync](http://mosync.com/).

 Work-in-progress ;)